JamesGJ5/css-exercises/flex/03-flex-header-2/README.md

 - Items are arranged horizontally as seen in the outcome image.
 - There is 16px between each item on both sides of the header.
 - flex is used to arrange everything.

+# Important

+- Probably need to put containers around items to separate items that go on the left of the header from those on the right
+- Will nest flex containers inside each other
+- Flexible in middle with items pushed to left and right
+- Self check specifics